How CloSYS Works

 Cloralstan® is a highly effective oxidant in the form of a stable dissolved gas.
 Cloralstan® has long been recognized as a very effective antimicrobial for its disinfection and sterilizing properties, and has been approved by the Environmental Protection Agency for industrial use as an eco-friendly food disinfectant and drinking water treatment.

 Cloralstan® attacks microorganisms, destroys major pathogens associated with gum disease and inhibits their re-growth.
 No other antimicrobial has proved to control biofilm and respond to tooth decay and gum disease better than chlorine dioxide.
-The patented CIO2 ingredient in CloSYS is found in all our oral products, and when they are used together, can provide your patients with maximum oral health.
+The patented ingredient in CloSYS is found in all our oral products, and when they are used together, can provide your patients with exceptional oral health.

 Chlorine Dioxide Safety

-Rowpar Pharmaceuticals, Inc. produces the patented, buffered chlorine dioxide ingredient known as Cloralstan®.
+Rowpar Pharmaceuticals, Inc. produces the patented, buffered chlorine dioxide ingredient known trade named as Cloralstan®.
 The active ingredient in CloSYS is a stabilized molecular form of chlorine dioxide.
 Chlorine dioxide is one of the safest ingredients used in the food industry today.
 This active ingredient in CloSYS is an effective and safe antibacterial agent that requires no mixing to activate.